Dale Hall C.P. School’s Special Needs Register is a record of all the pupils who receive additional support in the following areas:

 School liaises closely with Early Years Providers to identify pupils with additional needs.
 For pupils transferring between schools, contact is established and information shared between schools.
 At the end of each school year, staff share information with colleagues.

 Staff monitor changes in behaviour closely, and share concerns with parents and carers.
 The School has an Inclusion Team who can support pupils experiencing difficulties.
+Please read the inclusion PDF for more details of how we can support.

 There is liaison and collaborative working with external agencies e.g. CISS, Dyslexia Outreach Service, SALT, Play Therapist.
 Reports from professionals give clarity on an individual’s needs and enable staff to plan appropriately.
 The School has strong, established links with all services and regularly reviews pupils with their parents and the professionals concerned.